klust/SupercomputersForStarters/docs/C02_Processors/C02_S01_Intro.md

 for supercomputers.
 This was in the days that chip technology used large geometries and the speed of even multichip processors was limited by the switching speed of transistors and not by physical distance.
-Cheaper minicomputers and the early personal computers used single chip processors while mainframes and supercomputers used processors that were build from multiple chips, sometimes several thousands of them, that often also used a faster but more expensive technology (e.g., ECL instead of CMOS).
+Cheaper minicomputers and the early personal computers used single chip processors while mainframes and supercomputers used processors that were built from multiple chips, sometimes several thousands of them, that often also used a faster but more expensive technology (e.g., ECL instead of CMOS).

 Halfway the '80s things started to change slowly.
-The processors for PC's that were build from 1 or 2 chip packages (in the case of 2, one for the floating point instructions and one for everything else) became more competitive, not yet in speed, but in price/performance, leading to new supercomputer architectures based on those much cheaper processors.
+The processors for PC's that were built from 1 or 2 chip packages (in the case of 2, one for the floating point instructions and one for everything else) became more competitive, not yet in speed, but in price/performance, leading to new supercomputer architectures based on those much cheaper processors.